 Leadership Launch is a half-day leadership jumpstart experience designed to give first- and second-year students an opportunity to launch their leadership journey at Illinois State in an innovative and exciting way.
-Participants will meet fellow student leaders, learn about involvement opportunities, discover their personal leadership style, and make new friends.
+During this half-day leadership experience, participants can expect to discover their top leadership strengths, learn about campus leadership engagement opportunities, and build relationships with fellow first-year Redbirds and peer leaders.

 Participant Qualifications: The program is open to any Illinois State University student, staff, or faculty member, with priority registration reserved for Dean of Students Office leadership program participants and campus/community partners.